Atlantic Council: History

-In 2019, the Atlantic Council entered into a partnership with the Hungary Foundation, a group funded by the authoritarian Orbán government in Hungary.
+In 2019, the Atlantic Council entered into a partnership with the Hungary Foundation, a group funded by the Orbán government in Hungary.
 A series of strategy discussions was planned which would have included key US and Central Europe officials.
 In a meeting in Budapest that year, Atlantic Council members criticized Hungarian Foreign Ministry officials for limiting discussion of the state of democracy in Hungary.
 Following this, the Hungary Foundation canceled the project.
-In 2020, the Atlantic Council returned a grant from the Hungary Foundation and ended its relationship with the foundation.
+In 2020, the Atlantic Council returned a grant from the Hungary Foundation and ended its relationship with the Foundation.